haplotyping/scripts/README.md

 # Scripts

-Several bash scripts to prepare data
+Several scripts to prepare and process data